dlshle/whub/README.md

 * Client consists of only client side logic(e.g. server connection management/service framework/etc...)

 Consideration of supporting TCP/UDP/WebRTC?
-The project now supports TCP poorly(still dealing with sticky packet and packet seperation issues).
+The project now supports TCP poorly(still dealing with sticky packet and packet separation issues).
 The reason WebSocket was considered as the first choice is because it deals with such issues internally so application does not have to deal with it.

 ## What does it do?
 WebSocket Hub is a WebSocket server that manages and proxies serialized messages to service providers.

-A service provider is a WebSocket client that handles certain service logic(e.g. a micro-service or reads a file, etc) and respondes the processed result as a WebSocket message back to the server.
+A service provider is a WebSocket client that handles certain service logic(e.g. a micro-service or read static files, etc) and responds the processed result as a WebSocket message back to the server.

 Ideally, one client handles one service(maybe will handler multiple services in the future).